Neats29/neats29.github.io/source/coaching/index.md

 A Somatic well-being practice session consists of laying down or sitting in a comfortable position, followed by a guided breathing exercise to bring the nervous system into the parasympathetic and encourage feelings of safety in the body.
 I will then guide you to feel emotions present in the body, which will be the focal point of the practice.
 This will be followed by a guided meditation to explore the somatic experience of feeling love for yourself.
 And finally, we will conclude the session with another nervous system exercise to release any stuck energy.

 This is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love.
+During the session I will be drawing from different modalities such as IFS therapy and meditation to tailor the session to your needs.

 <h1 style="font-size: 1.6em;">Who are you and how can you help me?</h1>